Review examples of workflow designs

 We'll use the latter steps as the basic roadmap for the examples presented in the following sections.
 Keep in mind that the examples are not intended to replace the more detailed information found elsewhere in this guide.

-Rather, the examples are meant to show you how to take a fact set and use it as a basis to design a highly intuitive communication plan.
+Rather, the examples are meant to show you how to take a fact set and use it as a basis to design a highly intuitive workflow.
 So, if you want more detail about a specific feature, you can track down its related reference section.

-To get the most out of the examples, try building communication plans based on them.
+To get the most out of the examples, try building workflows based on them.
 You're also encouraged to experiment with different fact sets and with the design features themselves.
-We think you'll find that a little work up front will have you designing your own communication plans in short order.
+We think you'll find that a little work up front will have you designing your own workflows in short order.